nobu-n2002/PixelFlow/doc/Guides.md

     sh init.sh
     ```

+6. **Check the `bin` Folder:**
+   - Upon a successful build, executable files are generated in the `bin` folder.
+   - Open a terminal or command prompt and run the following command to verify the presence of the generated executable file(s) in the `bin` folder.

+     ```bash
+     ls bin
+     ```

+   - Ensure that the application's executable file is present in the `bin` folder.

+7. **Verify the `config` Folder:**
+   - Proper configuration is crucial for the application.
+During the build, a configuration file named `controlDict.txt` should be created in the `config` folder.
+   - Open a terminal or command prompt and run the following command to confirm the existence of the `controlDict.txt` file in the `config` folder.

+     ```bash
+     ls config
+     ```

+   - Confirm that the `controlDict.txt` file is present in the `config` folder.

-6. Follow the steps in the [Getting Started](#getting-started) section to set up the environment and configure the simulation.
+8. Follow the steps in the [Getting Started](#getting-started) section to set up the environment and configure the simulation.

-7. Proceed to the [Running Simulations](#running-simulations) section to execute the simulation.
+9. Proceed to the [Running Simulations](#running-simulations) section to execute the simulation.

 ## Getting Started